 - 6 Ounces Bittersweet Chocolate Chopped

 - 1 Teaspoon Vanilla Extract

 - Chocolate Curls

-- 1. Preheat oven to 350 degrees.
-Spray a 9 inch pie plate with nonstick cooking spray.
+- Preheat oven to 350 degrees.
+Spray a 9-inch pie plate with nonstick cooking spray.

-- 2. In a medium bowl, thoroughly mix chocolate wafer crumbs, sugar and melted butter.
+- In a medium bowl, thoroughly mix chocolate wafer crumbs, sugar, and melted butter.
 Evenly press crumb mixture into prepared pie plate.
 Bake crust for 8 minutes.
 Cool on a wire rack.
 Set aside.

-- 3. Meanwhile, make the filling.
-In heavy bottomed, medium sauce pan add the sugar, cornstarch, cocoa and salt and whisk until combined.
+- Meanwhile, make the filling.
+In heavy-bottomed, medium saucepan adds the sugar, cornstarch, cocoa, and salt and whisk until combined.
 Add the egg yolks and mix in until the mixture forms a thick paste.
 Gradually whisk in milk and then cream.
-Turn on the heat and over medium to medium high heat whisk until the mixture comes to a boil.
+Turn on the heat and over medium to medium-high heat whisk until the mixture comes to a boil.
 Cook at a boil 1 minute.
 Remove the pan from heat and stir in chocolate.
-Stir until chocolate melts completely and mixture is smooth.
+Stir until chocolate melts completely and the mixture is smooth.
 Stir in Rum and vanilla.
 Cool 5 minutes then pour into prepared crust.
-Refrigerate at least to hour or preferably overnight.
+Refrigerate at least to an hour or preferably overnight.

-- 4. Make topping when pie has been refrigerated and is ready to serve.
-Beat whipping cream, powdered sugar and rum in a large bowl until firm peaks form.
-Spoon into a 1 quart ziplock or pastry bag fitted with a decorative tip.
-Pipe stars or rosettes around edge and in center of pie then add the chocolate curls.
+- Make topping when the pie has been refrigerated and is ready to serve.
+Beat whipping cream, powdered sugar, and rum in a large bowl until firm peaks form.
+Spoon into a 1-quart ziplock or pastry bag fitted with a decorative tip.
+Pipe stars or rosettes around the edge and in center of pie then add the chocolate curls.
 Serve.

 Fans Also Made: